nmante/algos/README.md

 These compiled libraries/executable files will sit in the `bin` directory.

+### Usage

+To see a simple usage of this library, go ahead and run these commands:

+	cd example
+	make
+	./algos.out

+The source code for the example is in [example/main.cpp](example/main.cpp).

 ### <div id="unixUninstall">OSX/Linux Uninstall</div>

 To uninstall, simply run:

 	make uninstall

+in the repo directory (i.e. in algos dir).

-This will remove the headers and library from
+This will remove the header folder and library file from `/usr/local/include/algos` and `/usr/local/lib/libalgos.a`, respectively.

-### Usage

-To see an example of how to use this library, go ahead and check out the `main.cpp` file.

 ## <div id="api">Library Contents</div>